KatherineMichel/digital-commonplace/README.md

 https://twitter.com/AutomationPanda/status/1226591212632596480

 https://twitter.com/pganssle/status/1315423703631638529 | Paul Ganssle on Twitter: "WTF?
 Unsplash switched (apparently silently) from being a repository of CC-0 stock photos to using some semi-proprietary license that is not compatible with CC licenses!
 Anyone have a good replacement and/or an archive of the photos released in the CC-0 days?" / Twitter

+LinkedIN
+https://twitter.com/DThompsonDev/status/1316585189498380288 | Danny Thompson on Twitter: "If your goal is to get a job in tech and you don't have a good Linkedin profile, I don't know what you are doing.
+675 million monthly users, 90 Million users are hiring managers or decision makers for Businesses.
+Stand out where they Hang out!" / Twitter

 https://www.udemy.com/home/my-courses/learning/ | Online Courses - Anytime, Anywhere | Udemy